SpiRITlab/SparkFHE-Addon/scripts/cluster/yarn_cluster_setup/README.md

 SSH into address for master node and navigate to the address /yarn_spark_cluster_setup
 ```
 ssh -p 22 username@id.region.cloudlab.us
-cd /yarn_spark_cluster_setup
+cd /spark-3.0.0-SNAPSHOT-bin-SparkFHE/SparkFHE-Addon/scripts/cluster/yarn_cluster_setup
 ```

-# Install Hadoop and Spark on all nodes
+# Install Hadoop and Spark on all nodes through Master Node
 Specify the names of nodes as arguments.
 ```
 sudo bash install.sh master worker1 worker2 ...
 ```
+This script moves files from master to other nodes and installs pre-requisites.
+After this script is integrated with master branch, the code for moving files to other nodes can be commented out.
+When TestDrive.bash is run on all nodes, the scripts to install and setup Yarn cluster should be available on all nodes.

 # Start Yarn Spark Cluster on Master
 ```